Philip Delano

 Philip Delano (c.
 1603 – c.
-1681-82) was a passenger on the Fortune and an early citizen of Plymouth Colony.
+1681–82) was a passenger on the Fortune and an early citizen of Plymouth Colony.
 He is best known as the progenitor of the Delano family in the Americas.

 Life

 Early years

-Philippe de Lanoy, later Philip Delano, was baptized in the Protestant Walloon church of Leiden, Holland on November 6, 1603.
-The Walloons were the French-speaking natives of the ancient region of Wallonia, now in today's Belgium.
-His parents, Jan (Jean) de Lanoy of Tourcoing and Marie Mahieu of Lille (Rijsel) in Flanders in the Spanish Netherlands, were betrothed on January 13, 1596 in the same church.
+Philippe de Lannoy, later Philip Delano, was baptized in the Vrouwekerk, the Protestant Walloon church of Leiden, Holland on December 7, 1603.
+His parents, Jan (Jean) de Lannoy of Tourcoing and Marie Mahieu of Lille (Rijsel) in Flanders, at that time in the Spanish Netherlands, were betrothed on January 13, 1596, in the same church.
+The Walloons were the French-speaking natives of the ancient region of Wallonia, now in today's Belgium, to the east of Flanders.
 Both parents made their way with their families to Leiden via Canterbury, England, having fled religious persecution from Flanders around 1579.
-Jean's father was Gysbert (Guilbert) de Lanoy.
+Jean's father was Gysbert (Guilbert) de Lannoy, the earliest known de Lannoy ancestor.
+8 places where the de Lannoys and Mahieus lived are known, more than for any Mayflower passenger.

-Philip's father died within a year or two of his son's birth, and Philip's mother became betrothed to Robert Mannoo, a woolcomber from the city of Namur.
+Philip's father died in 1604, and Philip's mother married Robert Mannoo, a woolcomber from the city of Namur, on March 6, 1605.
 Philip grew up in Leiden, but further details are unknown.
-Philip was a member of the Separatist church in Leiden.

 In New England

 In November 1621, Philip Delano arrived in Plymouth Colony as a single man on the ship Fortune.
-Genealogist C. E. Banks estimated Philip's age upon landing as 16, though evidence suggests Philip may have been closer to 20; due to his status as a minor, Philip may have been the servant of another passenger.
+Based on his baptism date, Philip's age was about 18.
+It is also said that he travelled on the Speedwell from Leiden with his uncle Francis Cooke and his cousin John Cooke only to be left behind in London after the Speedwell foundered and there was no room for him on the Mayflower.
+Philip may have been the servant of another passenger.
 Philip may have first lived with his uncle, Mayflower passenger Francis Cooke and Cooke's son.
 Philip's maternal aunt, Hester (Mahieu), was married to Cooke.
 In 1633, Philip is listed as a freeman.

 In the Division of Land of 1623, Philip is listed as Philipe de la Noye, sharing a parcel of land with Moses Simonson.
 Near the end of 1626, Isaac Allerton had reached an agreement with Plymouth's financial backers in London, the Adventurers, that Plymouth would buy the colony's debts from the London backers.
 The colonists formed their own group in Plymouth, the Undertakers, which assumed the debt.
 The agreement was signed in Plymouth by 27 men, including Delano, who signed as “Phillip Delanoy”.
 In 1627, after the institution of private property, Delano made the first recorded land sale in Plymouth to Stephen Deane.

 In 1637, Delano volunteered for the Pequot War.
 On October 2, he was given forty acres of land in Duxbury, adjoining the lands of John Alden and Edward Bumpus.
 Delano was appointed surveyor, but was deposed in 1641.